 However, it also makes it harder for centralized functionalities and decentralized teams to harmoniously work together and achieve or maintain high levels of operational efficiency and IT service quality.

-This is exactly when Site Reliability Engineering (SRE) comes into play.
+This is exactly when Service Reliability Engineering (SRE) comes into play.
 SRE doggedly focuses on the continuous health and performance of applications and services, used by both employees and customers.
 SRE engineers, equipped with code and automation expertise, bridge the gap between operations and development and get rid of manual, monotonous tasks that serve as a barrier to achieving optimal service and system health levels.

 The difference that SRE makes is strikingly evident.
 According to a ServiceNow report, 42% of IT organizations with a well-entrenched SRE practice reported outstanding quality of IT service, compared to an average of 30%.
 Also, SRE-driven organizations reported that 77% of IT tasks and processes were already automated, compared to an average of 58%.